Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography: Assessment

 \textbf{Reconstruction Quality.} Tested on a variety of scenes, illustrated in Fig.~\ref{fig:main_results}, we demonstrate high-quality object depth reconstruction outperforming existing learned, mixed, and multi-view only methods.
 Of particular note is how we are able to reconstruct small features such as \emph{Dragon}'s tail, \emph{Harold}'s scarf, and the ear of the \emph{Tiger} statue consistent to the underlying scene geometry.
 This is in contrast to methods such as RCVD or HNDR which either neglect to reconstruct the \emph{Tiger}'s ear or reconstruct it behind its head.
 Our coarse-to-fine approach also allows us to reconstruct scenes with larger low-texture regions, such as \emph{Harold}'s head, which produces striped depth artifacts for HNDR as it can only refine depth within a patch-size of high-contrast edges.
-Compared to other purely multi-view methods, our plane plus depth offset approach avoids spurious depth solutions in low-parallax regions around the objects, cleanly segmenting them from their background.
-This plane segmentation, and it's applications to image and depth editing, are further discussed in the Supplemental Document.
+Our depth on a plane decomposition avoids spurious depth solutions in low-parallax regions around objects, cleanly segmenting them from their background.
+This plane segmentation, and it's applications to image and depth matting, are further discussed in the Supplemental Document.
+In contrast to DfUSMC, which relies on sparse feature matches and RGB-guided filtering to in-paint contiguous depth regions, our unified end-to-end model \emph{directly} produces complete and continuous depth maps.

-In Fig.~\ref{fig:mesh_results} we highlight our method's ability to produce high-quality object reconstructions.
-Where from a single image the learned monocular method MiDaS produces visually consistent depth results, from a long-burst our approach directly solves for \emph{geometrically accurate} affine depth.
+In Fig.~\ref{fig:mesh_results}, we highlight our method's ability reconstruct complex objects.
+While from a \emph{single image} the learned monocular method MiDaS produces visually consistent depth results, from a \emph{single long-burst} our approach directly solves for geometrically accurate affine depth.
 This difference is most clearly seen in the \emph{Dragon} object, whose wings are reconstructed at completely incorrect depths by MiDAS, disjoint from the rest of the object.
 This improved object reconstruction is also reflected in the quantitative depth metrics, in which we outperform all comparison methods.
 Another note is that the most structurally similar method to ours, BARF -- which also learns an implicit image model and distills camera poses in a coarse-to-fine encoding approach -- fails to produce reasonable reconstructions.
 We suspect this is related to the findings of Gao et al.~\cite{gao2022monocular}, that NeRFs do not necessarily obey projective geometry during view synthesis for highly overlapping image content.